45i/ParallellisedSorter/README.md

 # ParallellisedSorter
-A small experiment to make a selectionsort algorithm that sorts an array in parallel.
+A small experiment to make a selection sort algorithm that sorts an array in parallel.

 # Some Results
 ## "I think they're called benchmarks"